 Being a small city, Fairview does not have a public transit system used by locals to get to and from work.

-The education level of Fairview citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.24% of adults 25 and older in Fairview have a college degree.
+The percentage of adults in Fairview who are college-educated is close to the national average for all communities of 21.84%: 20.24% of the adults in Fairview have a bachelor's degree or advanced degree.

 The per capita income in Fairview in 2022 was $31,363, which is middle income relative to Utah and the nation.
 This equates to an annual income of $125,452 for a family of four.
 However, Fairview contains both very wealthy and poor people as well.